 Also, South Africans moving to Australia should not forget to take advantage of physical networking.
 By getting involved in their industry, they can easily become more noticed by potential employers.
 Many people start off with basic jobs like driving for Uber or working as a cabbie with a taxi in Canberra (Canberra is the capital city of Australia).
 This enables them to save money before moving on to more professional roles.

 Finally, leveraging existing contacts is also a great way to find a job.
 Even in this day and age, the power of word-of-mouth cannot be overemphasized.

-South Africans who are preparing to move to Australia should first do some research about Australian lifestyle, legal system, job opportunities and most importantly about the legal requirements for visa application and the restrictions that come with that visa type.
+South Africans who wanted to prepare for job applications and move to Australia should first do some research about Australian lifestyle, legal system, job opportunities and most importantly about the legal requirements for visa application and the restrictions that come with that visa type.
 There are plenty of opportunities available, so by following these suggestions, one can get a good idea of planning his/her trip beforehand and can increase their chances of finding a better job position.